Quick Hits From Oregon State HC Trent Bray's Press Conference

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Trent Bray meeting the media on Monday to recap the loss to Nevada and preview UNLV, BeaversEdge writer Ryan Harlan recaps the info!
+Oregon State head coach Trent Bray met with the media on Monday to recap the loss to UNLV and preview the matchup with Cal.
+BeaversEdge writer Ryan Harlan recaps the information!

 Quick Hits

-Four key takeaways from Trent Bray's press conference ahead of UNLV coming off the 42-37 road loss to the Nevada Wolf Pack
+Four key takeaways from Trent Bray's press conference ahead of a road matchup against Cal after the 33-25 loss to the UNLV Rebels at Reser Stadium on Saturday

 - TE